stefanoborini/book-modelviewcontroller/source/mvc_variations/passive_view.rst

 Passive View
 ------------

-A **Passive View** strategy keeps the View completely under direction of the Controller, both for the handling of events and for the updating of its contents.
+A major problem resulting from a complex View is the difficulty of testing.
+Visual components tend to be more complex to test, requiring events to be dispatched correctly and asynchronously.
+Using an approach where all the logic of the View is moved to non-GUI objects would greatly improve ease of testability.
+The **Passive View** approach has exactly this objective.

+Passive View (also referred as Humble Dialog or Humble View) keeps the View humble in logic and with no awareness of the Model.
+The View is normally made of off-the-shelf widgets from a widget set.
+It contains no application-related logic, thus removing the need for specialization of the View or of the Widgets classes to introduce this logic.

+With this design, all business code goes in the Controller or the Model.
+In particular, the Controller is now in charge of the synchronization of the View's contents, either through the View's set/get methods, or directly on the widgets.
+The Controller and all its logic can be tested effectively against a mock View.
+The actual View, having no logic, can be left untested.

 The mechanism of action is the following:

     #.
 When the View receives user events, they are forwarded to the Controller
        as in Traditional MVC.
     #.
 The Controller acts on the Model.
     #.
 Either immediately, or in response to a Model notification, the
-       Controller now replaces the data displayed by the View's widgets, to synchronize them against the new Model contents.
+       Controller now updates the data displayed by the View's widgets, to synchronize them against the new Model contents.

-[PICTURE]

-With a Passive View, all business code goes in the Controller or the Model.
-The View is normally made out of off-the-shelf widgets from a widget set.
-It contain no application-related logic, thus removing the need for specialization of the View or Widgets classes to introduce this logic.
-Additionally, the Controller can be tested effectively against a mock View, while the View can be safely left untested.

-The negative consequence of this approach is the greater burden of complexity transferred on the Controller, which now has to deal with visual logic and semantics.
+The negative consequence of this approach is the greater burden of complexity transferred on the Controller, which now has to deal with visual logic and visual semantics.
+If this logic becomes excessively complex, it can be further extracted in a support Backend object acting in-between the View and the Controller, and dealing exclusively with the View's presentation needs.
+Once again, the View's Backend can easily be tested against a mock View.